JamesABaker/jamesabaker.github.io/about.md

 My publications can be viewed on [Google Scholar](https://scholar.google.co.uk/citations?user=hbR8DVYAAAAJ&hl=en).
 I have found myself studying transmembrane proteins in the context of structure and disease.

-I am a bioinformatician that examines protein sequences and structures.
+I am a bioinformatician that examines large biological and health datasets.
-Currently I am working on the functional effects of variants on transmembrane proteins and how different mutations may or may not lead to disease.
+ - Analyst at Joint Biosecurity Centre, part of NHS test and trace.
  - Postdoctoral Fellow at EMBL-EBI.
  - PhD at the University of Manchester in conjunction with the Singapore A*STAR Bioinformatics Institute.
  - Masters in Biochemistry at the University of Liverpool.